HDrizzle/stack_machine/README.md

 0. `MOVE` - Bus usage - The rest of the instruction will be interpreted as follows: bits 8 - 11 address the device which will set the state of the bus and bits 12 - 15 will address the device to read from it.
 Bits 4 - 7 are sent to the ALU as it's opcode incase the data is comming from it.
 1. `WRITE` - Writes instruction bits 4 - 11 to the bus.
 Bits 12 - 15 address the device to read from it.
-2. `GOTO` - Saves the 2 execution pointer GOTO latches (each of them are 1 byte) to the execution pointer
+2. `GOTO` - Saves the 2 execution pointer GOTO latches (each of them are 1 byte) to the program counter
 3. `GOTO-IF` - Reads the LSB of the value in the goto decider latch and does a GOTO only if it is 1, otherwise does nothing
 4. `HALT` - Stops the clock, usefull for debugging
 5. `CALL` - Effectively the same as `GOTO` but also pushes the return address (current value of program counter) onto the call stack.
 Note: The return address can be copied as-is and does not need to be incremented because it will be incremented normally after each `RETURN` instruction when it is used.